-- Families are encouraged to notify the education setting when they are looking to travel during term time dates. - This will prompt a conversation with the DSL/ specialist trained member of staff to discuss and explain what FGM is in that; it is significantly harmful and illegal to practice this. - The setting will complete an FGM Referral Risk assessment (available on the Keeping Bristol Safe Partnership website) with the family to identify any support that the family may require in relation to FGM. - Proportionate action is taken.
-Referrals to social care should NOT be automatically made - however should be made if there are high risk concerns identified from the FGM Referral Risk Assessment. - These assessments should be saved onto the child's Safeguarding/Child Protection file to avoid duplication with new incidents of travel.
+- Families are encouraged to notify the education setting when they are looking to travel during term time dates. - This will prompt a conversation with the DSL/ specialist trained member of staff to discuss and explain what FGM is in that; it is significantly harmful and illegal to practice this. - The setting will complete an FGM Referral Risk assessment (available on the Keeping Bristol Safe Partnership or relevant partnership website) with the family to identify any support that the family may require in relation to FGM. - Proportionate action is taken.
+Referrals to social care should NOT be automatically made - however should be made if there are high risk concerns identified from the FGM Referral Risk Assessment.